legendary-bro/Better-Pokecord/README.md

 ## 5.0 Message Spam

-There are two different ways to spam, both will be explained in section 5.1.

-I must stress that you should first test, and then use this in a private server.
+I stress that you should first test, and then use this in a private server.
 I accept no responsibility for whatever situation you may find yourself in because you used this publicly.

 ### 5.1 Starting spam